-Nuclear energy, however, caters to just 20% of the country's electricity consumption.
-The country relies more on natural gas and coal for power generation.
+This represents 20% of the country's total electricity consumption, as the US relies more on natural gas and coal for power generation.

 Two old reactors, Indian Point 2 and Duane Arnold with a combined capacity of 1.5GW were shut down in 2020.

 2. France - 61.3GW of nuclear generation

 France generates approximately two-thirds of its electricity from nuclear sources, a larger share than any other country.
 This centralisation of nuclear expertise has helped lower nuclear costs in the country, and allowed it to generate approximately 17% of its electricity from recycled nuclear fuel.

 France's connections to the European grid allow it to export more nuclear-generated electricity than any other country.

 The country currently has 56 operational reactors that collectively generated 338.7TWh in 2020.
 The French Government has vowed to build more reactors to decarbonise its power generation by 2050.
 At the same time, it will shrink the share of nuclear energy in its mix to below 50% by 2035 by increasing its renewable generation.